3dgie/AMD-Vi/README.md

 After tonnes of blood, tears and sweat....

-I'm glad to have been working on Qemu AMD IOMMU emulation and have achieved most of what was planned, that is, both a working host translation implementation and a working interrupt remapping implementation though it has not been merged upstream. ;-D
+I'm glad to have been working on Qemu AMD IOMMU emulation as part of GSoC and to have achieved most of what was planned, that is, both a working host translation implementation and a working interrupt remapping implementation.
+The code implementing this device is still under review and not yet merged into Qemu[1].

 ![](http://hotpepper.co.ke/content/images/2016/08/complete.png)